-Also, make sure that the racket is not over flexible causing the loss of energy while hitting the shuttle for recoil.
+Also, make sure that the racket is not over flexible, causing the loss of energy while hitting the shuttle for recoil.
 A racquet with excessive stiffness is not flexible enough to produce additional power in a shot.
 However, medium or extra stiff shaft can be used during tournaments to save energy while hitting the shuttlecock.

 6. String: A perfect string is the one that sinks not more than 1mm when pressed against arms.
 If it sinks deeper than that, it’s a clear sign that the racket is loose or not powerful.
 Also, temperature plays a factor in the string stretching that varies from cold to hotter geological locations.

-7. Frame: There are multiple types of frames in the market: oval, round, diamond, and isometric or square.
+7. Frame: There are multiple types of structures in the market: oval, round, diamond, and isometric or square.
 All these racket heads are different in shapes and sizes.
 A badminton racket frame is generally smaller as compared to a tennis racquet in size.

 Due to large surface area, isometric or square shapes have a better rate of hitting the shuttlecock in the sweet spot.
-This is a common reason why the isometrics are getting more popular in the market.
+This is a common reason why isometrics are getting more popular in the market.

 8. Budget: Pick a badminton racket that is budget-friendly based on your needs.
 A perfect racquet does not necessarily have to be the most expensive.
 For example, Ares Red is one of the cheapest on the market but provides the best quality ever.
-Keep this in mind, never buy too expensive or cheap racquet unless you have a decent knowledge of the product.
+Keep this in mind; never buy too expensive or cheap racquet unless you have a decent knowledge of the product.

 In our opinion, Voltric Z Force is the best Yonex Badminton racket in terms of power and Nanoray Z Speed is best in terms of quickness.
 Please check our list above to read the full specifications and details.